-We know that it can be hard to think about your future career right at the start of your University journey.
+It can be hard to think about your future career right at the start of your University journey.
 Whether you know exactly what you want to do, or have no idea, you will be able to get the support you need.
 Throughout the year we welcome both employers and alumni (graduates from the University) to deliver sessions relating to careers and future destinations.
-The University’s careers service is known as the Career Zone.
+The University’s careers service is The Career Zone.
 They offer fantastic support to help you reach your goals.
-The College has designated Careers Consultants who offer one-to-one advice as well as delivering professional group development sessions relating to improving your CV and applications for work or further study.
-Furthermore The Career Zone run the The Exeter Award (offering recognition for extra-curricular activities) to help boost your graduate prospects.
+The College has designated Careers Consultants who offer one-to-one advice and deliver professional group development sessions relating to improving your CV and applications for work or further study.
+Furthermore The Career Zone run the The Exeter Award (offering recognition for extra-curricular activities) to boost your graduate prospects.

 Work experience is highly valued by employers – regardless of what sector you are interested in working in.
 If you feel uncertain about the future, it can be a great way to gain the insight that will help you make career choices.
 You could gain work experience through your course by choosing modules that allow you to apply your skills in the workplace: Applied Drama; Humanities in the Workplace; Archaeology Professional Placement all include work placements.
-The Career Zone can support you with finding paid internships, work experience and volunteering.
-There are a host of exciting volunteering projects that you can get involved with.
+The Career Zone can support you to find paid internships, work experience and volunteering.
+There are a many exciting volunteering projects you can get involved with.